-How to make lemon curd without eggs, less sugar, and with a bright tart flavor.
-This recipe is unusually easy, dairy-free, vegan and makes a lemon curd thick enough to use as a frosting or spread on cake.
+Make this lemon curd recipe without eggs, less sugar, and with a bright tart flavor.
+This recipe is unusually easy, dairy-free, vegan and makes a curd thick enough to use as a frosting or spread on cake.
 This lemon curd is especially delicious paired with my healthy Lemon Cupcakes recipe.
+Find my step by step recipe video here.

 What is Lemon Curd?